 Beiwe - Sámi Goddess of Lapland, she was celebrated at the summer solstice for providing the light the plants needed to grow.
 These in turn fed the reindeer that were vital source of food, clothing and tools for the people.

-Bila – The cannibal Aboriginal Goddess who provided light for the world by cooking her victims over a giant flame.
+Bila – The cannibal, Aboriginal Goddess, provided light for the world by cooking her victims over a giant flame.
 She was chased away but the world was then plunged into darkness, so Bila was captured and tethered to the earth.

 Brigid - A Celtic fire Goddess, as a solar deity her attributes are light, inspiration and all skills associated with fire.

-Chup-Kamui - A modest Japanese moon Goddess.
-She traded places with the sun God as she was so embarrassed by the adulterous and lecherous behavior that was occurring at night.
+Chup-Kamui - The modest, Japanese, moon Goddess.
+Chup-Kamui traded places with the sun God as she was so embarrassed by the adulterous and lecherous behaviour that was occurring at night.

 Djanggawul Sisters – Aboriginal Goddesses from Arhemland.
 These daughters of the sun gave birth to all the plants and animals.
 Their magical power objects were stolen from them by their brothers.